max-p-log-p/ViB/README.md

 Add the following mappings to your ~/.vimrc file with ^R entered as Ctrl-V+Ctrl-R, ^M entered as Ctrl-V+Ctrl-M, ^[OD entered as Ctrl-V+Left:

-	map \g mgyw:%!tail -n^R" \| http "$(head -n1)" -G^M
+	map \g mgyw:%!tail -n"\|html "$(head -n1)"\|vib

-	map \h yw:%!tail -n^R" \| http "$(head -n1)"
+	map \f yw:%!tail -n^R"\|form "$(head -n1)"

 	map \u :%!html https://\|vib^[OD^[OD^[OD^[OD

-	map \f ywG:$-^R"+^M
+	map \j ywG:$-^R"+^M

-The \g, \h, and \f mapping should be used at the beginning of a link number (explained more below).
-The mappings \u can be used at any location.
-The \g mapping is used for get requests.
+The \g, \f and \j mapping should be used at the beginning of a link number (explained more below).
+The mapping \u can be used at any location.
+The \g mapping is used for clicking links.
 After undo, the mg command is used to allow the user to return to the original position by entering `g.
-The \h mapping is used for http requests that are not get requests.
-The \f mapping is used to find the link corresponding to a link numer.
+The \f mapping is used for http requests that send form data.
+To send a form with get data, append " -G" after typing \f.
+To send a form with post data, type \f followed by pressing enter.
+The \j mapping is used to find the link corresponding to a link number.
 The \u mapping is used to request a url or to get the raw html of the site by changing the value https:// to "$(tail -n1)" and deleting the following text '|vib'.

 Links
 -----